Do you want to know how to work at a radio station?

 Some news reporters are based in the office such as editors.
 Journalists are often out in the field following up with leads, attending events, carrying out interviews and more!

-There are more personnel at radio stations including interns, assistant sales associates, assistant producers, etc.
+More radio positions include interns, assistant sales associates, assistant producers, etc.

-In case you're in charge of finding online streaming providers at your station, here is a little something about us:
+Are you in charge of finding online streaming providers at your station?
+Here is a little something about us:

-We provide radio hosting on premium servers with excellent uptimes and good peering, which means your stream will be fast and buffer free.
+We provide radio hosting on premium servers with excellent uptimes and good peering.
+Your stream will be fast and buffer free.

-If you need this service, get in touch with us by sending us an email with your requirements, and we'll be glad to strike up a conversation.
+If you need our services, get in touch with us by sending us an email or easily create an account.